Pmanojan2K/LankaPC-Srilanka-POS/README.md

 # LankaPC-Srilanka-POS
-Point of Sales system using JAVA
+Point of Sales system using JAVA for high school project